 The Board sets a solvency capital target annually in line with the Company's risk appetite and seeks to maintain at least this level of solvency at all times.
-Capital adequacy is included within every financial report, which is presented to the Board at each Board meeting.
+Capital adequacy is included within every financial report, which is presented to the Board at each Board meeting, and solvency margins are reported more frequently to the Board when required.